Addiction Interaction Disorder

-Most addicts today are faced with more than one addiction.
-Many of these addictions coexist, interact, reinforce and fuse in a process called Addiction Interaction Disorder (AID).
+Most addicts and alcoholics today face more than one addiction at the same time.
+These addictions not only coexist, they interact, reinforce, and fuse to become part of a package.
+This process is called Addiction Interaction Disorder (AID).